+Remember--because property owners have the right to redeem their property prior to the sale, the final list of parcels to be offered for sale will not be available until the day of the sale.
 Auction list sales are final.
-Updated information on properties that remain in the sale is available at the Tax Collector's office.
+Updated information on properties that remain in the sale is available online or at the Tax Collector’s office.

 Vacant ("unimproved") land (which accounts for most property offered at our tax sales) usually has no address and therefore its approximate geographic location can be determined through the use of County Assessor plat maps.
 Exact boundary lines of a property can be determined only by a survey of the property initiated at the purchaser’s expense.
 "Improved" properties frequently (but not always) will bear a "situs" (street) address, making it quite simple to assess the location.
 A "situs" (street) address does not mean there are improvements on the property or that the improvements are included in the sale.

 Yes.
 State law dictates that the event of a tax sale must be published three times in successive seven day intervals before the tax sale date in a newspaper, or newspapers of general circulation within Contra Costa County.
 All parcels in the next tax sale will be advertised in local newspapers, the first publication date being not less than 21 days prior to the date of the sale.
 These parcels will also be listed on the Tax Collector’s website during the same time period.